 Several charming fishing villages and lighthouses dot the peninsula, and the area has a reputation for tasty seafood fresh from the ocean.
 Reykjanes is home to the renowned Blue Lagoon, and you might enjoy the chance to relax in the soothing azure waters.
 Important: admission to the Blue Lagoon needs to be booked in advance.
 We can help you with that

-Drive along mystical lava landscapes of the South Coast road to the charming village of Hveragerdi for your overnight.
-The road takes you past rocky beaches with thundering waves.
+Drive to the charming village of Hveragerdi for your overnight.
 Hveragerdi is perfect for getting to know typical small-town Icelandic culture, but with a unique twist.
 Hveragerdi is one of the few sites in the world located directly on top of a geothermal area and, because of its many greenhouses heated by hot water from nearby springs, it is often called the “flower village.”